Almost all first time visitors to the Caucasus are keen to ascend Mount Elbrus, 5642m, the Europe's highest mountain.

 The double-breasted summit of Elbrus can be seen for miles around from different parts of the Caucasus region.
 Both East (5621m) and West (5642m) summitsare permanently covered with snow.
 Many of the remote side valleys where it is possible to have some acclimatization training are seldom visited even by locals.

-Our standard trip is 13 days.
-During the first we week we train in using an ice axe and crampons and have a good number of acclimatization walks.
+This trip is 14 days long.
+During the first week we have a good number of acclimatization walks enjoying the mountain sceneries.
 But for those who are already rather acclimatized, there is also an opportunity to join us for a short 8-day Elbrus climb.

 An emergency medical kit accompanies the climb.
 Nevertheless we recommend you to carry your own personal first aid kit.
 A suggested list of contents as well as more general health information is included in pre-departure information.
 No special inoculations are required but we recommend to have inoculations up to date and to consult a doctor for other cover such as typhoid.
 Check if the insurance is up to date and covers mountain risk.